monte-language/monte/docs/source/faq.rst

 At an 'await' or 'yield' point, you don't know what subset of the code has already been read.
-Since Monte is intended to be useful in an environment with an umbounded amount of code, and 'await' and 'yield' force you to assume that all of the code has been read, they cannot be available in Monte.
+Since Monte is intended to be useful in an environment with an unbounded amount of code, and 'await' and 'yield' force you to assume that all of the code has been read, they cannot be available in Monte.